-5.2 Any act or omission on the part of Riverbank or its employees, agents or sub-contractors falling within clause 5.1 above shall for the purposes of this clause 5 be known as an “Event of Default”.
+5.2 Any act or omission on the part of a Party or its employees, agents or sub-contractors falling within clause 5.1 above shall for the purposes of this clause 5 be known as an “Event of Default”.

 5.3.1 death or personal injury resulting from its own or that of its employees’ agents’ or sub- contractors’ (as applicable) negligence;

-5.3.3 damage suffered by the Customer as a result of any breach of Riverbank’s obligations implied by, as applicable, section 12 of the Sale of Goods Act 1979, section 2 of the Supply of Goods and Services Act 1982 or section 8 of the Supply of Goods (Implied Terms Act) 1973.
+5.3.3damage suffered as a result of any breach of a Party’s obligations implied by, as applicable, section 12 of the Sale of Goods Act 1979, section 2 of the Supply of Goods and Services Act 1982 or section 8 of the Supply of Goods (Implied Terms Act) 1973.

 6. Customer Obligations

-6.1.1 before the Start Date, set up all communications and other arrangements necessary to allow Riverbank to have remote access to the Supported Systems and maintain those arrangements so as to enable Riverbank to perform the Services;
+6.1.1before the Start Date, set up all communications and other arrangements specified by Riverbank to allow Riverbank to have remote access to the Supported Systems and subsequently maintain those arrangements so as to enable Riverbank to perform the Services;

-6.1.2 provide Riverbank, free of charge, with access to the Customer’s premises and with access to all information, materials, documentation, resources and facilities including, without limitation, computer, communications (including internet services), office facilities and Customer personnel, reasonably requested by it to enable it to provide the Services.
-The Customer shall take reasonable steps to ensure that its staff, contractors and other suppliers co-operate fully with Riverbank and cause no delay.
+6.1.2provide Riverbank, free of charge, with access to the Customer’s premises and with access to all information, materials, documentation, resources and facilities including, without limitation, computer, communications (including internet services), office facilities and Customer personnel, reasonably requested by it to enable it to provide the Services.
+The Customer shall take reasonable steps to ensure that its staff, contractors and the Customer and Riverbank shall each use their reasonable endeavours to ensure other suppliers co-operate fully with Riverbank and cause no delay.
 Where Riverbank needs the Customer to provide information or take a decision the Customer shall do so promptly and so as not to delay the work in hand;